Voljega/ExoDOSConverter/README.md

 The tool is now fully compatible with Windows and Linux, Mac OS should work although some graphic issues may be present It should be used on a separate computer, not on the system you are targetting.

+## State of development

+Fully supported (but not always tested) distributions are Batocera, Recalbox, Retropie, Emuelec, Retrobat, MiSTeR and OpenDingux.

+MiSTer compatibility is still beeing worked on at the moment but is already at a pretty advanced stage, espeically for DOS games.

 ## ExoDOS & ExoWin3x